sayolove/ngu-guide/src/content/docs/en/chapters/chapter-1.md

         - For every 1 Energy Power bought, buy 37.5k Energy Cap and 1 Energy Bar
         - When you stop using Energy Speed gear, bring Base Energy Speed to 50
 - Other EXP purchases:
-    - Magic: Not worth spending EXP on in this chat, doesn’t help with progression
+    - Magic: Not worth spending EXP on in this chapter, doesn’t help with progression
     - Adv Stats: Not worth buying in Normal.
 Temporary stat boost vs permanent energy
     - Other: Buy one-time purchases when their cost is about 10% of your total EXP
         - Check lifetime EXP in Info n Stats > Misc Stats > Total Earned EXP